hapax/hapax.github.io/assets/teaching.md

 ---

-This is exactly the sort of exploratory, open-ended thinking we need to encourage, where skills are entrained in the service of a real problem.
+This is exactly the sort of exploratory, open-ended thinking we need to encourage.
-A scrubland of drill trains students for the scrubland of assessment, and not the variety, complexity, and open-endedness of real life.
+A scrubland of drill trains students for the scrubland of assessment.
+It does nothing to prepare them for the variety, complexity, and open-endedness of real life.

 #### Does this work for pre-calculus topics?